 Small File Media Society

 The Small File Media Society was founded in 2020 to raise awareness of the high carbon footprint of streaming media.
-The festival proposes alternative solutions for media practice, as well as modes of thinking otherwise in media theory, which converged in an online festival of sustainable experimental media organized annually.
+The festival proposes alternative solutions for media practice, as well as modes of thinking otherwise in media theory, which converged in an annual live and online festival of sustainable experimental media.

 Why Small Files?